 Since I was eleven I had been a victim, and I didn’t even know it.
 I was raised by a single mom with my older sister.
 Without much experience with a man figure in my life in any kind of steady way; I wasn’t much of a judge of new interactions with men.
 The only men I had steady contact with were sporadic and always loving in good, funny and positive way.

-My mother dated a man whom had three much older sons than I. And the first one I met was five years older than me.
+My mother dated a man whom had three much older sons.
+The first one I met was five years older than me.
 I was eleven and he was 16.
 That first meeting he asked to take me on a ride in his car and we went to a local drug store and he bought me bracelets.
 Cheap little trinkets and I was enamored.
 He paid me compliments.
 Smiled his big dimply smile and made jokes and engaged me in lots of conversation.

 What I didn’t know was that Billy had “conditioned” me to think of what he did to me and with me as affection and feeling.
 When in reality, a guy five years older than an eleven year old girl do not lay on top of them kissing them pressing their weight into them and touching them in places that had never been touched before was wrong.
 Men don’t buy little girls trinkets and pay them compliments for the pure affection they are feeling, but rather to endear themselves to the young child coming of age.
 Slowly the abuser begins their assault by endearing themselves into the victims heart and feelings.
 So the abuse continues, even encouraged to be thought of special.

 One example of me coming to terms and learning that yes, Billy knew me, but he also only knew the me he wanted to know.
 Not the real me.
 He told me that the reason I was so easily duped by this “stalker/rapist” was because the things this person did to me was so far outside the realm of how I thought that I was unable to see that there is true evil out there and I never had the thought process of doubting people for their innate goodness.
 “Maybe not in those same words, but close enough”.